CSS-ZEN/garden/README.md

 Or you can also choose to push images directly into a gist with git, take [how-to-add-image-to-gist.md](https://gist.github.com/csszen/158006258c922e2f2b8d6ee78014a33b) as a hint.
 You can fetch the image like [`/api/theme/10a7af172c2469f0b6481eedfb4ce63c/robot.png`](https://czg.vercel.app/api/theme/10a7af172c2469f0b6481eedfb4ce63c/robot.png)

 Both methods also work when it comes to fonts.

+### How can I use fonts in my theme?

+You may add import css declartion in your theme like [the default theme](https://gist.github.com/csszen/f4b657c4e3b99c63281b079f66d4dc34#file-theme-css-L5).
+It looks like `@import url("https://use.typekit.net/xxxxxxx.css");`.

+Or you may mannully attach fonts to the gist like images and declare font faces.

 ### Is postcss tools built in?
 Can I write Sass/Less?